TriLogic/VBA-TagReplacer/README.md

    Where '${Temp}' will be replaced with whatever the replacement value for 'Temp' would be.
 2) Tags may contain other tags: "Hello World!
 It is ${TempIn${Units}} degrees ${Units}."
-   In this case the tag '${Units}' might replaced with the value 'F' or 'C' and the result used to retrieve the corresponding temperature value according to the termerature scale desired.
+   In this case the tag '${Units}' might replaced with the value 'F' or 'C' and the resulting ${TempInC} or ${TempInF} used to retrieve the corresponding temperature value according to the termerature scale desired.

 The code was originally written in MSAccess and designed to "compile" a pattern to be used when iterating through